-This work explores temporality, memory, and the body through self-portraiture.
+I explore temporality, memory, and the body through self-portraiture.
 Resisting normative constructions of time, I examine moments in which the past, present, and future collapse upon each other.
 My body becomes a vehicle for memory as the past haunts the present.
-These images are tangible yet insubstantial.
-I use alternative and historic photographic processes alongside current digital methods of imagemaking to further complicate and queer linear time.
+I use historic photographic processes alongside current digital methods of imagemaking to further complicate and queer linear time.
 Moments are not discrete or bound to sequential time; rather, they bleed into other timelines in unexpected, jarring ways.